K-ST: A Formal Executable Semantics of the Structured Text Language for PLCs: Related Work

-Kuzmin et al. \cite{kuzmin2013construction} propose to use linear-time temporal logic (LTL) to guide program behavior and check whether ST program meets the corresponding temporal logic through Cadence SMV.
-Darvas et al. \cite{darvas2014formal} propose rule-based reductions and Cone of Influence (COI) reduction variant for state explosion problems that may be encountered in the formal analysis of ST code, and use NuSMV model checker to verify temporal logic.
+Kuzmin et al. \cite{kuzmin2013construction} propose to use linear-time temporal logic (LTL) to guide program behavior and check whether ST programs satisfy the corresponding temporal logic through Cadence SMV.
+Darvas et al. \cite{darvas2014formal} propose rule-based reductions and a Cone of Influence (COI) reduction variant for state explosion problems that may be encountered in the formal analysis of ST code, and use the NuSMV model checker to verify temporal logic.
 After that, they \cite{darvas2015formal} provide a state machine and data-flow-based formal specification method for PLC modules.
 In addition, they \cite{darvas2016generic} analyze the feasibility of converting between the 5 PLC programming languages provided by Siemens, and point out that the extended SCL (a vendor-defined ST) can be used as the target language for conversion.
-Adiego et al. \cite{adiego2015applying} propose an intermediate model-based method which can transform PLC programs written to different modeling languages of verification tools to facilitate checking temporal logic.
-Hailesellasie et al. \cite{hailesellasie2018intrusion} provide the UBIS which converts potential intrusion ST program and trusted version of the program into attributed graphs through UPPAAL and compares their nodes and edges to detect stealthy code injections.
+Adiego et al. \cite{adiego2015applying} propose an intermediate model-based method which can transform PLC programs written in different modeling languages of verification tools to facilitate checking temporal logic.
+Hailesellasie et al. \cite{hailesellasie2018intrusion} propose UBIS, which converts ST programs with potential intrusions as well as trusted versions of programs into attributed graphs through UPPAAL, and compares their nodes and edges to detect stealthy code injections.
 Bohlender et al. \cite{bohlender2018compositional} apply formal verification and falsification of temporal logic specifications to analyze chemical plant automation systems.
 Rawlings et al. \cite{rawlings2018application} use symbolic model checking tools st2smv and SynthSMV to verify and falsify a ST program controlling batch reactor systems.
 Xiong et al. \cite{xiong2020safety} use the behavior model (BM) to specify the behavior of ST programs, and provide an method based on automatic theoretical to verify LTL attributes on BM.
-Our work differs from them because these works attempt to transformed PLC programs into intermediate languages or other programming language which are suitable for verifying or detecting potential issues in associated versifiers or checkers lack analysis and proof of equivalence in the conversion process, and the analysis they can perform is very limited.
-In addition, these methods do not offer the feedback to the level of source code.
+Our work differs from the aforementioned works because they attempt to transform PLC programs into intermediate languages or other programming languages which are suitable for verifying or detecting potential issues, and lack analysis in the conversion process.
+In addition, these methods do not offer feedback at the level of source code.